DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/00 Getting Started with DataGrid/10 Customize Columns/5 Resize Columns.md

 Grid columns have equal widths by default.
 You can set each column's [width](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#width) or indicate that all columns should adjust their widths to their content ([columnAutoWidth](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#columnAutoWidth)).
-Users can resize columns if you enable the [allowColumnResizing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnResizing) option.
+Users can resize columns if you enable the [allowColumnResizing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#allowColumnResizing) property.

 ---
 ##### jQuery